kaplan81/rick-morty-pwa-workbox/README.md

 <img src="visuals/avatar-cache.png">

-Now your whole app should run perfecly offline!
+Now your whole app should run perfectly offline!

 ## If you get in trouble